 In an effort to create an environment of student safety, the HFCSD has implemented an Allergy Snack Procedure for the entire district while children are in class.
-This can be found on the district website under Nutrition Services.
+Please find the link on the district website for more information, as well as a snack/treat submission form.